kamerynjw/kamerynjw.github.io/teaching/2019/math242/syllabus.md

 * Final Exam: Wednesday, December 18, 2:15–4:15pm in Keller Hall 302.

 Please make sure in advance that you will be able to be there for the exams.
-I am unable to offer rescheduled or make-up exams.
+I am unable to offer rescheduled or make-up exams, with the exception of the retake allowed through the Early Access Program.
+See below.

 **No calculators nor other electronic devices are allowed on exams.**

 Skills quiz
 ======

 A Calc II skills quiz will be given during the first recitation session of the semester.
-This quiz will count as your participation grade for the first week of recitation.
+This quiz will not count toward your grade and will be used to help you determine whether you would benefit from the Early Action Program.

 Early Action Program
 =====

-Following the skills quiz, students identified as being in danger of falling behind will be given the opportunity to participate in a three week session of additional recitations.
-These recitations will meet three times a week, later in the afternoon/evening.
-The purpose of this intensive recitation is to allow students to hone their precalculus and calc 1 skills.
-Students who complete this additional recitation section will be allowed a retake of the midterm, replacing their grade.
+Data from past semesters have shown that a common reason for students to do poorly in Calc II is because they didn't fully master the material from previous classes.
+This can happen for many reasons—a bad instructor, getting sick and missing an important lecture, problems in one's personal life, undiagnosed learning disabilities, or just not putting forth the time/effort.
+Unfortunately, we have a lot of material to cover in this class and cannot afford to spend class time reviewing material from previous courses.
+The Early Action Program is a means to help out those students who, for whatever reason, need extra time to master that material.
+The sessions in this program are led by peer Learning Assistants, one of whom will be present in your regular recitation session.

-Following the first midterm, students identified as being in danger of falling behind will be given the opportunity to participate in a two week session of additional recitations.
+Following the skills quiz, you will be given the opportunity to participate in a three week session of additional recitations.
 These recitations will meet three times a week, later in the afternoon/evening.
-The purpose of this intensive recitation is to allow students to bring themselves back up to where they need to be.
-Students who complete this additional recitation section will be allowed a retake of the midterm, replacing their score, up to a certain maximum.
-(This maximum will be determined so that no student who qualifies for this early action program can eventually score better on the midterm than a student who did not qualify for a retake.)
-Any student may join the optional recitations but exam scores will not be increased above the specified threshold.
+The purpose of this intensive recitation is to allow students to hone their precalculus and Calc I skills.
+These extra recitation are optional, but if you couldn't answer most of the questions on  the skills quiz then you are strongly encouraged to attend.
+(Note: this is separate from your recitations with your TA, which everyone is required to attend.)

-The additional recitations will be led by Learning Assistants, one of whom will be present in your regular recitation section.
+After the first midterm the Early Action Program will switch focus from material from precalculus and Calc I to material that was covered on the first midterm.
+If you performed poorly on the first midterm then you are strongly encouraged to attend this second phase of the Early Action Program.
+The department is offering a carrot toward encouraging those of you who would benefit to take advantage of this opportunity: If you participate in this program you will be given the opportunity to retake the first midterm.
+This will replace your score, up to a certain maximum, which will be communicated to you after the first midterm.
+(The point of the maximum is to be fair to those students who did well on the first midterm and so don't participate in this program.)
+Anyone may join the optional recitations but exam scores will not be increased above the specified threshold.

-Optional recitations will continue for the remainder of the course, for extra help with the course content.
+After this retake, optional recitations will continue for the remainder of the course, for extra help with the course content.
+These sessions will cover material from Calc II, giving you extra time to work problems.

 Academic Honesty